adrianklimek/sass-utils-collection/scripts/docs/configuration.md

 ## Configuration
 ### Media breakpoints
-Breakpoints values as well as breakpoint names can be overwritten but has to correspond to breakpoint names in the grid configuration.
+Breakpoints values as well as breakpoint names can be overwritten.
 ##### Default
 ```
 $media-breakpoints: (